 In an immigrant visa case, the sponsor could need to communicate with the NVC and/or the U.S. consulate if he wishes to withdraw his Form I-864.
 Until the NVC has received all required documents the U.S. consulate literally will not have the case file.
 On the other hand, there is no easy way to determine when the case has been sent from the NVC to the consulate.
 Once the NVC has shipped the case file it could be too late to withdraw the Form I-864 by communicating with only the NVC.

-The safest course of action is probably to communicate with both the NVC and the appopriate U.S. consulate.
+The safest course of action is probably to communicate with both the NVC and the appropriate U.S. consulate.
 The request to withdraw a Form I-864 must be made in writing.
-When communicating the the NVC you must include the visa application case number, as assigned by the NVC.
+When communicating the NVC you must include the visa application case number, as assigned by the NVC.
 This number can be found on the invoices issued by the NVC.
 (There will be one for the DS-260 and another for the Form I-864 – the invoice IDs will be different, but case number the same).
-The withdraw letter should list the applicant’s full name and date of birth, along with the NVC case number.
+The withdrawal letter should list the applicant’s full name and date of birth, along with the NVC case number.

-The withdraw letter should also be sent to the appropriate U.S. consulate.
+The withdrawal letter should also be sent to the appropriate U.S. consulate.
 This can be somewhat trickier.
 Each consulate has an “immigrant visa” unit that processes permanent (i.e., “immigrant”) visa applications.
 But each consulate has different practices for how the immigrant visa unit communicates with applicants.

 The written request to withdraw the Form I-864 should be sent in hard copy to the appropriate consulate – contact information can be found here.
 The letter should contain all the information included in the NVC letter.
 The letter should be sent with delivery confirmation.
 For guidelines on submitting immigrant visa-related documents to consulates, see the drop-down list on this Department of State page.

 Many – but not all – IV units are accessible by email.
 Some – such as the consulate in London – are more easily reached by phone.
-If an email address for the consulate’s IV unit is available, a copy of the withdraw letter should be sent there as well.
+If an email address for the consulate’s IV unit is available, a copy of the withdrawal letter should be sent there as well.